 Arroz con pollo is Spanish in origin, but the Costa Rican version distinguished itself with the achiote-gold color and the Lizano-sauce signature.
 Every Tico household has the recipe; it's the universal hospitality dish — when guests come, arroz con pollo is the proof of effort.
 Industrial versions of the dish use packaged 'achiote-flavored rice mix' but home cooks insist on real achiote oil.
-The dish is gentle, comforting, and easily scaled up for parties (the basic recipe doubles or triples without trouble).
+The dish is mild and scales up easily for parties (the basic recipe doubles or triples without trouble).

 Fork brings up gold-orange rice with bright vegetable confetti and tender chicken shreds visible throughout.
 The rice has absorbed the chicken broth and Lizano flavor; each grain is plump but separate.
 Achiote contributes warm color without strong flavor; bell peppers and onion give sweet-fresh contrast to the savory rice.
 Add another shake of Lizano at the table per bite.
 Party food at its most welcoming.